Build a classification decision tree#

 array(['Adelie'], dtype=object)

-Thus, we can conclude that a decision tree classifier will predict the most represented class within a partition.
+Thus, we can conclude that a decision tree classifier predicts the most represented class within a partition.

 During the training, we have a count of samples in each partition, we can also compute the probability of belonging to a specific class within this partition.